jhsrcmh/ScaffoldMISS/README.md

 ============

 ScaffoldMISS, to make a temp servlet storage of the Building Information Systems for scaffold.

-All having fun coding in rails!
+All having fun designing in rails!